IMO Ship Identification Number Scheme

 IMO ship identification number - contact

-The IMO Unique Company and Registered Owner Identification Number Scheme was introduced through the adoption by the Maritime Safety Committee (MSC), at its seventy-eighth session (12 to 21 May 2004), of resolution MSC.160(78), as a measure to enhance maritime safety, security and environmental protection, and to facilitate the prevention of maritime fraud.
+The IMO Unique Company and Registered Owner Identification Number Scheme was introduced by adoption of resolution MSC.160(78) in 2004, as a measure to enhance maritime safety, security and environmental protection, and to facilitate the prevention of maritime fraud.
 Its purpose is to assign a permanent number for identification purposes to each company and/or registered owner managing ships of 100 gross tonnage and above engaged on international voyages.
-Additionally, Administrations are invited to participate in the scheme to the extent they desire by assigning an IMO unique company and registered owner identification number (hereinafter, referred to as “Number”) to each company and/or registered owner managing ships of 100 gross tonnage and above not engaged on international voyages.
-The procedures for the implementation of resolution MSC.160(78) were initially circulated by means of Circular letter No.2554, dated 24 June 2004.
+Additionally, Administrations are invited to participate in the scheme to the extent they desire by assigning an IMO unique company and registered owner identification number (hereinafter, referred to as "Number") to each company and/or registered owner managing ships of 100 gross tonnage and above not engaged on international voyages.
+As per the provisions of resolution MSC.160(78), the IMO unique company and registered owner identification number should be inserted into the following documents:

-The IMO Unique Company and Registered Owner Identification Number Scheme is managed, in parallel with the IMO Ship Identification Number Scheme (resolution A.600(15)) and procedures for the implementation thereof (Circular letter No.1886/Rev.3), without charge by IHS FAIRPLAY.
-The scheme may assign Numbers to companies and/or registered owners of ships not required to have IMO ship identification numbers.
+The IMO Unique Company and Registered Owner Identification Number Scheme is managed, in parallel with the IMO Ship Identification Number Scheme (resolution A.1117(30)) and as per the procedures for the implementation, as set out in

-The Number is a IHS Fairplay number, allocated at the time of issuance of the documents detailed in paragraph 6 of the Annex to resolution MSC.160(78) or registration of a ship not required to have these documents.
-The Number consists of seven digits assigned by IHS FAIRPLAY.
+Circular letter No.2554/Rev.3), without charge by IHS Markit, Maritime and Trade (IHSM).
+The Number consists of seven digits assigned by IHS Markit, Maritime and Trade (IHSM).
 The label begins with the letters "IMO" followed by either "Company" or "Registered Owner", then, followed by the seven digits.

 The methods for obtaining Numbers on existing registered owners and companies, for assigning a Number to registered owners or companies that have not previously been assigned a Number and for communicating corrected company details on existing records, on an individual basis, are as follows:

-- a free web service for Administrations to facilitate the provision of individual company and registered owner data from IHS FAIRPLAY to flag Administrations in an electronic format for ship registration purposes.
+- a free web service for Administrations to facilitate the provision of individual company and registered owner data from IHSM to flag Administrations in electronic format for ship registration purposes.

 IMO unique Company and Registered Owner identification number - contact